jehaad1/CanvasFlow/README.md

 - Event handling with CanvasFlow is done using the `on` method.
 Remember to call the returned function (e.g., `stopClickEvent()`) to stop listening to the event when it's no longer needed.

-- The `objects` property within the event object is sorted by z-index in descending order.
-This means that the first object in the array has the highest z-index value, and subsequent objects have lower z-index values.
+- The `objects` property within the event object is sorted by z-index in ascending order.
+This means that the first object in the array has the lowest z-index value, and subsequent objects have higher z-index values.

 Keep these tips in mind to make the most of CanvasFlow's capabilities and enhance your canvas-based applications.